Ask CPAG Online - when can the two-child limit apply and how is your benefit affected?

 - your third or subsequent child was (usually) born on or after 6 April 2017, and

 The two-child limit was introduced from 6 April 2017.
 It did not apply before that date.

-The main rules introducing the two-child limit into universal credit (as well as housing benefit, income support and income-based jobseeker’s allowance) are the Social Security (Restrictions on Amounts for Children and Qualifying Young Persons) Amendment Regulations 2017.
-The main rules introducing the two-child limit into child tax credit are the Child Tax Credit (Amendment) Regulations 2017.
+The main rules introducing the two-child limit for universal credit (as well as housing benefit, income support and income-based jobseeker’s allowance) were the Social Security (Restrictions on Amounts for Children and Qualifying Young Persons) Amendment Regulations 2017.
+The main rules introducing the two-child limit into child tax credit were the Child Tax Credit (Amendment) Regulations 2017.

 The limit can only apply regarding a third or subsequent child in your family.
 So for example, from 6 April 2017 if you already have two children and then give birth to a new child, the two-child limit will apply regarding that child unless an exception applies.